Centers‑of‑Gravity indicate warehouse locations that minimize transport costs

 - Repeat steps 2 and 3 until the move distance has become sufficiently small.

-This algorithm resembles the gradient descent method
+On a side note, this algorithm resembles the gradient descent method

 Real-time visual simulation - press the button